pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 fatal: [localhost]: FAILED! => {"changed": false, "failed": true, "module_stderr": "Traceback (most recent call last):\n  File \"/tmp/ansible_xVSkWs/ansible_module_manageiq_automate.py\", line 510, in <module>\n    main()\n  File \"/tmp/ansible_xVSkWs/ansible_module_manageiq_automate.py\", line 502, in main\n    result = getattr(workspace, key)(value)\n  File \"/tmp/ansible_xVSkWs/ansible_module_manageiq_automate.py\", line 408, in initialize_workspace\n    workspace = self.get()\n  File \"/tmp/ansible_xVSkWs/ansible_module_manageiq_automate.py\", line 92, in get\n    return json.loads(result.read())\nAttributeError: 'NoneType' object has no attribute 'read'\n", "module_stdout": "", "msg": "MODULE FAILURE", "rc": 0}
 ```

+In a multi-appliance region the value of `manageiq.api_url` could be randomly set to any appliance with the **Web Services** server role enabled.
+The value of the `manageiq.api_token` variable is used to authenticate the connection request back to the API, but this could fail unless the **Configuration -> Advanced** `session_store` setting is set to "sql" on _every_ appliance with the **Web Services** role enabled.

+> **Note**
+>
+> The evmserverd service must be restarted after changing the **Configuration -> Advanced** `session_store` setting.

+The `manageiq-automate` and `manageiq-vmdb` modules can also fail with the same error if the server at the `manageiq.api_url` is experiencing problems with its `evmserverd` service, or if the server or its service has been stopped less than 10 minutes prior to the connection attempt.

 ## Summary

+This chapter has described some of the troubleshooting steps that can be taken to diagnose problems when running Ansible playbook methods or services.

 ## Further Reading